AdoriZahard/hi3er/docs/index.md

 !!! danger
     Updated to 6.1.
 Pardo2 variation basically just focuses on giving you a stronger headstart towards getting more signets and also getting more upgrades in comparison to Pardo1 variation.
 That's pretty much about it.

->   Boss to be chosen: Hephaestus, then Kalpas
+>   Boss to be chosen: Husk, then Kalpas

 ####<p align="center">Setup</p>